mubashirhassanpk/Manus-AI-Prompts/README.md

 Create a simple comparison chart showing the key findings from each source and what they collectively reveal about [TOPIC] trends.

+## Prompt 11:

+Search for the top 6 latest trending news articles from the past 24 hours related to AI, chatGPT, OpenAI, and email them to me daily at 10am CST.
+Include the title of the article, a short 2-line description, and the actual website URL of the article.

+My email: imubashirhassan.com

+## Prompt 12:

+Get the latest 3 blog articles from this page and convert those blog articles to Facebook posts.
+Text: https://www.mubashirhassan.com/blog/

 --------------------

 # Coding Porompts: